superlinked/VectorHub/docs/articles/Vector-Indexes.md

 Closest Matches:  [array([0.1338926 , 0.04131207, 0.66420534]), array([0.09719324, 0.01207222, 0.80169845]), array([0.30091393, 0.14300888, 0.82777153])]
 ```

-Since the algorithm only queries the matching cluster, it significantly reduces the search complexity.
-Instead of performing 100 computations (The size of the database), it only has to look through the cluster space.
+ Whereas our flat indexing algorithm had to perform 100 computations (the size of the database) to run a query, the IVF algorithm only queries the matching cluster space, significantly reducing the search complexity.

 ## Conclusion

-Vector indexing is a powerful technique for optimizing the retrieval of vectorized information.
-Various indexing techniques use clustering algorithms to group similar information and reduce the search space for efficient data search.

-Moreover, the technique also allows the approximate nearest neighbor search (ANN) to retrieve similar matching indexes.
-This allows users to retrieve matching information if an exact match is not found.
-It also enables an information-rich response as it can gather additional data from matching vectors.

-Vector indexes empower some critical modern-day applications.
-Perhaps the most important one has been RAG, which allows LLMs to access additional information from an external vector store.
-The ANN search allows an LLM to retrieve all relevant information about a query and formulate an accurate response.
-Other benefits of vector indexes are found in search applications such as image search and eCommerce platforms.
+Our walkthrough of two vector indexing techniques illustrates how indexing optimizes retrieval, and dramatically improves efficiency of ANN (Approximate Nearest Neighbor search), powering AI applications like RAG, large database semantic search, and e-commerce.
+Moreover, indexing techniques (like inverted file indexing (IVF), DiskANN, and SPANN) can handle larger datasets by employing clustering algorithms to group similar information, reducing the search space, and improving search efficiency over flat indexing, while achieving high accuracy and recall.

 ## Contributors